AJstudiosit/allaboutembed-bot/README.md

 **PERSONALIZZAZIONE**

-To modify TOKEN, prefix and other settings modify the user.py file
+To modify TOKEN, prefix and other settings modify the config.py file

+*The code is open source and is subject to Copyright, it can be modified as long as the modification is available to EVERYONE on github.com.
+On the contrary, in no way can the code be deprived of the credits to the creator (present in this message).
+Credits must be accessible by all through: description of the bot OR command of a bot OR message with credits in a channel containing only it accessible to all and containing the word 'credits'.*